BCCDC-PHL/simulate-short-reads/README.md

 using the filename of the input reference genomes (excluding the file extension), with the additon of a 4-character string that is derived from the MD5 checksum of the sample ID and the parameters used to generate the simulated reads.

-For example, if we were to run this pipeline on a reference genome called [`ATCC-BAA-2787.fasta`](https://genomes.atcc.org/genomes/680bf0f0947a443c), and output the files into a directory named `output`, the pipeline would produce the following outputs:
+For example, if we were to run this pipeline on a reference genome called [`ATCC-BAA-2787.fasta`](https://genomes.atcc.org/genomes/680bf0f0947a443c), including three contaminant genomes ([`ATCC-BAA-3053`](https://genomes.atcc.org/genomes/0c1563977c244589), [`ATCC-BAA-3038`](https://genomes.atcc.org/genomes/67f3a5f5558b4da1), [`ATCC-BAA-710`](https://genomes.atcc.org/genomes/100b594ab4114233)), and output the files  into a directory named `output`, the pipeline would produce the following outputs:

 ```
 output